cloudtoid/gateway-core/README.md

 | `HTTP/X.Y` | `X.Y \<proxy-name>` | `X.Y gwcore` |
 | `<protocol>\<version>` | `<protocol>\<version> <proxy-name>` |

-> As per the above, GatewayCore omits the protocol for HTTP requests and responses.
+> As illustrated above, GatewayCore omits the protocol for HTTP requests and responses.

-The Via header is included by default on both the request to the proxied server and the response to the client.
+The `Via` header is included by default on both requests to proxied servers, as well as responses to clients.
 You can change this behavior using `skipVia` as shown below:

 ```json
 {